Counting tame $SL_3$- and $SL_4$- frieze patterns over finite fields: and -frieze patterns

 for $ 1 \leq r \leq g $.
-We now need to verify that this does indeed solve (\ref{eq:lambdas}).
-The first equation ($ i = 1 $) is clearly satisfied if we choose a suitable $ c $.
-For all other equations it is enough to check that (\ref{eq:moduloK}) holds for $ 1 \leq i < n $.
+We now need to verify that this does indeed solve \eqref{eq:lambdas} for all $ i $.
+The first equation ($ i = 1 $) is clearly satisfied by our choice of $ c $.
+For all other equations it is enough to check that \eqref{eq:moduloK} holds for $ 1 \leq i < n $.
 For $ i \leq n-k $ this is equivalent to

 which we can rewrite as